ragdolldynamics/ragdoll-maya/docs/pages/releases/next.md

 #### Demo 4 - Real World Example

-Here's an animation whereby the elbow should be resting on the table, but intersects it slightly as the torso moves about.
-Let's see how Ragdoll can sort this out.
+Here's a work-in-progress animation from [Christopher Page](https://www.linkedin.com/in/3dsketchbook/) (thanks for lending it to me!)
+Let's see how we can use Ragdoll to help improve upon it.

 **1. The Problem**

-This animation looks great (thanks [Christopher Page](https://www.linkedin.com/in/3dsketchbook/) for lending it to me!) but has a problem with the elbow.
-Notice how it intersects the table as he moves his torso around?
+Notice how the elbow intersects the table as he moves his torso around?
 A difficult problem and moving target as you need to keep tweaking both the torso and hand IK handle to tune your animation.

 https://user-images.githubusercontent.com/2152766/134319921-6e96ef8c-1226-47b4-b3db-7f076047c62a.mp4 controls